Gizmobox1/React_Blackjack/README.md

 # React Blackjack

 A simple Blackjack game built with Next.js, React, TypeScript, and Tailwind CSS.
-This project demonstrates component-based architecture and state management in a modern web application.
+My first attempt at typescript, react, and tailwind!

 ## Features